 You can create or map a drive directly to your FTP site from within Windows.
 To do so, open File Explorer > Computer (This PC).
 Right-click and select Map Network Drive.

-In the box which opens, type the ftp address or the path to your network drive or browse to it using the Browse button.
+In the box which opens, type the FTP address or the path to your network drive or browse to it using the Browse button.
 Your folder Properties must be set to Shared in order to map it as a network drive.
 You will get the setting under Properties > Sharing tab > Advanced Sharing > Check the Share this folder option.

 Check the Reconnect at sign-in option to make the mapping permanent.
 If you plan to use credentials from the networked computer to access the shared folder, check the Connect using different credentials option and click OK.
-You will asked to enter the username and password Next.
+You will be asked to enter the username and password Next.

 You will now have to enter the credentials for the user account, using the following format in the username name field so that your system knows which networked computer it is going to connect to – Computer\Username.